stashed/stash/docs/setup/install.md

 $ curl -fsSL https://raw.githubusercontent.com/appscode/stash/0.7.0/hack/deploy/stash.sh \
     | bash -s -- --enable-validating-webhook=false --enable-mutating-webhook=false [--rbac]
 ```

+Stash 0.8.0 or later releases can use status sub resource for CustomResourceDefintions.
+This is enabled by default for Kubernetes 1.11.0 or later releases.
+To disable this feature, pass the `--enable-status-subresource=false` flag.

 </div>
 <div class="tab-pane fade" id="helm" role="tabpanel" aria-labelledby="helm-tab">